The 10 Best AI Visibility Tools in 2026 (Compared by Features, Pricing & Use Case)

 Limitations: Lower tiers cap prompt tracking tightly, and the focus is monitoring rather than creation.

-10. ZipTie: best for technical GEO audits
+10. ZipTie: technical GEO audits

 Key features: Tracking across a focused engine set; indexation audits that flag pages AI bots can't reach; in-platform optimization suggestions.